Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/env_loop.rst.txt

 Background Environment
 ======================

-Since the game is potentially a endless running game, it's important to provide a endless running pattern.
+Since the game is potentially an endless running game, it's crucial to provide an endless running pattern.
 It's not possible to pre-create the entire map which is long enough and let the player running on since this essentially is not endless and will also occupy huge memory spaces.
-In order to create smooth endless transitioning, we need to have a set of the same background element that the left side of it can connect with the right side and reuse this background element repeatly when the player is running towards the right.
+In order to create smooth endless transitioning, we need to have a set of the same background element that the left side of it can connect with the right side and reuse this background element repeatedly when the player is running towards the right.

 .. figure:: ../_static/screenshots_unity/background_repetition.png
     :align: center